raul23/search-ebooks/README.rst

 -------------------
 As explained in the documentation for
 `pyebooktools <https://github.com/raul23/pyebooktools#other-dependencies>`__,
-you need recent versions of:
+you need recent version of:

 * `calibre`_ for converting ebook files to ``.txt`` and get metadata from ebooks